Medial-EarlySign/MR_Wiki/Medial Tools/index.md

 ## Setup requirements

 1. Use the Python integration where possible - see the [Python](Python) section.
 Note that the Python package does not expose every feature.
 Some capabilities are still only available as executables, but [extension](Python/Extend%20and%20Develop.md) of the python library is possible.
-Follow the Python setup instructions: [Python API for MES Infrastructure](../Installation/Python%20API%20for%20MES%20Infrastructure.md).
+Follow the [Python setup instructions](../Installation/Python%20API%20for%20MES%20Infrastructure.md).

 2. If you need the command-line tools, follow the installation guide: [MES Tools to Train and Test Models](../Installation/MES%20Tools%20to%20Train%20and%20Test%20Models.md).
 Each tool includes a `--help` flag that lists its arguments and options and `--version` flag to output git version it was complied with.
 Common tools are covered also within this Wiki.